denkitronik/CCS811/README.md

 #### INSTALL LIBCCS811

-1. Let's check if you have updated the software repository and install "git":
+1. Let's check if you have updated the software repository and install `git`:
 ```bash
 sudo apt-get update
 sudo apt-get install git-core
 ```

-2. Go to your home directory and get "libccs811":
+2. Go to your home directory and get `libccs811`:
 ```bash
 cd
 git clone git://github.com/denkitronik/CCS811